Framework-R-D/phlex-design/chunkable.md

 The element type can be primitive or non-primitive.
 The sequence may be stored in array-of-struct or struct-of-array form.

+# Configurable Higher-Order Functions and Chunkable Data Products

+Chunkable data products are not an end in themselves.
+They are a means to support the processing of data products that are too large to hold in memory.
+For such processing to be be possible the CHOF that does the processing must be able to take advantage of the chunkability.
+Such CHOFs come in several forms:

+1. A CHOF that receives complete (unchunked) data products as input and produces one or more chunked data products as output.
+2. A CHOF that receives one or more chunked data products as input and produces one or more complete data products as output.
+3. A CHOF that both receives and produces chunked data products.

+Each of these will be considered in turn below.

 # How do we write a chunkable data product?

 * How do we tell the IO system that we need to chunk the data product that we want to write?